aaronstevenwhite/glazing/docs/index.md

 ## License

-MIT License - see [LICENSE](https://github.com/aaronstevenwhite/glazing/blob/main/LICENSE) file for details.
+This package is licensed under an MIT License.
+See [LICENSE](https://github.com/aaronstevenwhite/glazing/blob/main/LICENSE) file for details.

 ## Citation